Drought Update for February 3, 2026

 Statewide Condition Summary

 What's Next?
-With only slight rain in the forecast, expect conditions to remain steady or improve slightly in select areas.
+With little to no rain in this week's forecast, expect conditions to remain the same.

 Statewide Coverage by Category